 There is not a consensus that moderate to high doses of L-Carnitine improve athletic performance although the mechanisms by which athletic performance can be improved exist with carnitine supplementation.

 In looking at human interventions, L-Carnitine at 15g can promote aerobic endurance whereas smaller doses (2g) are ineffective.
 3g of Glycine-Propionyl-L-Carnitine was also seen as ineffective.
 Increased time to fatigue (endurance) has been noted at smaller dosages (20mg/kg bodyweight) but in renal patients, which may not apply to healthy persons.

 Looking at power output specifically, results are a bit mixed.
 In general, studies suggest that L-Carnitine supplementation in all its forms does not increase acute power output when ingested once before exercise or as a daily supplement.
 One study noted slight increases in sprint power and increased work capacity, possibly secondary to reduced lactate build-up following 4.5g GPLC once before exercise.
 Another study noted that over a supplementation period of 28 days noted this increased power during sprints occurred at 1.5g GPLC, whereas 3-4.5g was suppressive of power output.

-Mixed results.
-Doesn't seem to reliably increase aerboic exercise in common dosages and might increase sprint performance (both max speed and volume done).
-It seems a bit more reliable in increasing work volume at 1.5-2g daily, but needs more studies.
+Studies show mixed results.
+It doesn't seem to reliably offer aerobic exercise benefits after common dosages and might increase sprint performance (both max speed and volume done).
+It seems a bit more reliable in increasing work volume at 1.5-2g daily, but further study is needed.